 Yoshida Kaya is located in renovated townhouse in Naramachi

-Yoshida Kaya is a famous store in Naramachi which originally made linen mosquito nets but has now diversified into producing a variety of fine linen products.
+Yoshida Kaya is a famous store in Naramachi which originally made linen mosquito nets and has diversified into producing a variety of fine linen products.
 Here you can buy noren entrance curtains, table cloths, dish clothes, place mats, coasters, handbags, and stoles – and all in array of attractive colors.

 A colorful line-up of noren split curtains

-Open: 9.00 – 18.00
+Open: 10:00 – 18:00

 Map